 ABOUT

-Tripp Donnelly is a DC native and the CEO and founder of digital marketing company REQ.
+Tripp Donnelly is a DC native and the President and founder of digital marketing company REQ.
 Under his leadership, REQ has evolved into one of the fastest growing companies in America and provides digital marketing, brand management, social impact and advocacy, online reputation management, and public relations services to the most recognized companies and organizations in the world.

 Tripp leads with the idea that anyone can learn anything at any time.